RaXx00n/CPE-it/README.md

 and run
 <code>./bin/elasticsearch</code>

-If you get errors for missing config files, the default elasticsearch.yml and log4j2.properties files can be found in the Elasticsearch repo here: [repo] and placed at:
+If you get errors for missing config files, the default [elasticsearch.yml](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/elasticsearch.yml) and [log4j2.properties](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/log4j2.properties) files can be found in cpeit/cpeit-elk and should be copied to:
 /usr/share/elasticsearch/log4j2.properties
 /usr/share/elasticsearch/elasticsearch.yml

-You may need to configure elasticsearch.yml with the @path.data@ and @path.logs@ variables.
+You will need to configure elasticsearch.yml with the @path.data@ and @path.logs@ variables.
 /usr/share/elasticsearch/data and /var/log/elasticsearch/ can be used.

 Verify Elasticsearch is running by navigating to http://localhost:9200 in your web browser.
 You should see a JSON response that contains basic information about your installation.